dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 Most languages use a Builder object for managing the binary array that the data is serialized into.
 It provides an API for serializing data, as well as keeps track of some internal state.
-The generated code wraps methods on the Builder object to provide an API taliored to the schema.
+The generated code wraps methods on the Builder object to provide an API tailored to the schema.

-First instantiate a Builder (or resuse an existing one) and specify some memory for it.
+First instantiate a Builder (or reuse an existing one) and specify some memory for it.
 The builder will automatically resize the backing buffer when necessary.

 === "C++"